Professional Development & Training

 Learning Objectives:

-Understand the behaviours, psychology and emotional attachments that underpin these disorders
+Understand the behaviours, psychology and emotional attachments that people with HD and SDS experience

 Effectively identify the presence of HD & or SDS